RRK1000/InternKit/intelligent_component/README.md

-## Text Similarity Using Siamese Deep Neural Network
+## Text Similarity Using Siamese Deep Neural Network and WordCloud

 Siamese neural network is a class of **neural network architectures that contain two or more** **identical** **subnetworks**. *identical* here means they have the same configuration with the same parameters and weights.This is accompanied with **word cloud and word frquencies obtained from it**